Audrey Roloff On Baby Names, Pregnancy Cravings, And Banning Cameras For Her Upcoming Labor

-Mom-to-be Audrey Roloff will not allow cameras to film cameras in the room as she gives birth to her daughter.
-This means Little People, Big World fans will have to wait for Audrey and the rest of the family to share photos to get a glimpse of Baby Girl Roloff.
+Mom-to-be Audrey Roloff will not allow cameras to film in the room as she gives birth to her daughter.
+This means Little People, Big World fans will have to wait for Audrey and the rest of the family to share photos to get a glimpse of baby girl Roloff.

 Audrey told Us Weekly that Little People, Big World cameras will not be allowed to capture her labor.
 Despite being part of a TV reality show and the couple gamely sharing every important aspect of their pregnancy on social media, Audrey has put her foot down about filming the birth of her daughter.